bhctest123/soberlivingappcom-new/src/content/blog/the-smart-way-to-open-a-sober-living-home-in-washington.md

 tags: ["Washington", "Camas", "Nimbyism", "Good Neighbor Agreement", "Seattle", "Tenants Rights", "Landlord Law", "Evictions", "Waqrr", "Hca Recovery Home Registry"]
 featured: false
 image: "/images/blog/the-smart-way-to-open-a-sober-living-home-in-washington.jpg"
-imageAlt: 'The Smart Way to Open a Sober Living Home in Washington<br/>'
+imageAlt: 'The Smart Way to Open a Sober Living Home in Washington'
 ---

 Washington is a big state with a big personality.
 There are many benefits to opening a sober living home - also known as a recovery residence - in Washington state, not the least of which is the fact that the state does not require sober living home operators to register, certify or license homes.
 The [$4000 startup cost loans](<https://www.hca.wa.gov/assets/program/operating-loan-for-recovery-residence-form.pdf>) on offer for sober living home operators from the state government are tempting, as well.